zhibek/hugo-netlify-cms-example/site/content/_index.md

 ---
-title: Homepage Title
+title: Homepage Okappy Title
 subtitle: Subtitle for the homepage...
 image: /img/about-direct-sourcing.jpg
 blurb:
-  heading: Some blurb here...
+  heading: Some blurb more here...
   text: >-
     Lorum ipsum is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans